iljaiwjew/golang-cheatsheet/README.md

   break FirstLoop
 }
 ```
 10. Using of continue is the same but it’s can be used only with *for*
+11. *goto* can move control only within the same function
+12.
 ### 3. Other
 1. Scope of importing packages is file block
 2. Identifiers has declared outside of any function are visible across the whole package (the scope is the package block)